Slain North Carolina 5-year-old remembered for big smile

 Hinnant said his family is grateful for the community’s support, but he’s been disturbed by social media posts that suggest race was a factor in Cannon’s death.

 “This is no racial issue,” Austin Hinnant told The Wilson Times.
-Cannon is white and Sessoms is Black.
+Cannon was white and Sessoms is Black.

 “It didn’t matter what color, male or female, he just had that love and joy in his heart,” he said.
 “He loved everyone.”